youssef-attai/todo/README.md

-# To-do list app
+# To-do app

-Basic to-do list app for desktop.
-Tested on both Windows and Linux, not tested on MacOS but should work fine.
+Basic to-do app for desktop.
+Tested on both Windows and Linux. *Not* tested on MacOS, but should work fine.

 ## How to run on your machine